urbantreelion/ece350-lab-manual/_lab1/tutorial1.md

 - Explore other graphical sinks (*QT GUI Number Sink*, *QT GUI Waterfall Sink*, and *QT GUI Histogram Sink*) to see how they display the *Signal Source*
   - The number sink is typically used to monitor slowly-changing signals such as the RMS input level.
 In this example, the sine wave changes too fast for the numbers to keep up.
   - The waterfall sink is used to display amplitude vs. frequency vs. time with amplitude represented as a variation in color.
 The waterfall is a time frequency diagram with time on the vertical axis.
 Note that for a single 1 kHz sine wave input, the frequency does not change with time, thus a vertical line is displayed at 1 kHz.
-  - The histo gramsink displays a histogram of the input values, which can be used to monitor the symbol distribution in a digital signal or the distribution of a noise source.
+  - The histogram sink displays a histogram of the input values, which can be used to monitor the symbol distribution in a digital signal or the distribution of a noise source.

 ## Working with Audio I/O